Movie review: Jolie and Pfeiffer lock horns in 'Maleficent'

 The script is full of double-crosses, changes of heart, secret rooms, curses and forbidden love.
 But, alas, before you can say, “Shakespeare,” we get half-baked themes of love, politics, genocide and war.
 The movie certainly has its zingers and some laughs scattered about to keep it bopping along.
 That is until a you-saw-it-coming conclusion in which every conflict is tidied up far too neatly.

-Dana Barbuto may be reached at dbarbuto@patriotledger.com or follow her on Twitter @dbarbuto_Ledger.
+Dana Barbuto may be reached at dbarbuto@patriotledger.com or follow her on Twitter: http://www.twitter.com/dbarbuto_Ledger or @dbarbuto_Ledger.